[@]The RHS Bridgewater Garden

 Taste Sensations

 When visiting our gardens, why not treat your taste buds too?
-The Bridgewater Café is perfect for seasonal produce grown here, as well locally-sourced delights.
+The Bridgewater Café is perfect for seasonal produce grown here, as well as locally-sourced delights.

 Green Shopping

-They have got plants galore for big or small gardens and indoors.
 Over eighty percent of our plants are sourced from UK growers and nurseries, we offer a 5-year guarantee on hardy plants, and all our bagged compost is peat-free.

 In our shop, discover RHS Exclusive Collections, local artisan produce, horticultural books and sustainable homeware.